Tonga

 And the whales continue to live.

-This website has a very strong link with Oceania.
+This website has a very strong connection with Oceania.

-For some strange reason (perhaps simply by statistics, since the blue planet is covered for about 70% by water) often the finger ends up in the middle of the Atlantic Ocean or the Pacific Ocean.
+For some strange reason (maybe just statistics, since the blue planet is about 70% covered by water), the finger often ends up in the middle of the Atlantic or Pacific Oceans.

-Looking better, it can happen to “touch the ground” of a small island/atollo of which you do not even know the existence.
+Looking better, it can happen to “touch the ground” of a small island or atollo that you did not even know existed.

-So I decided to go to some countries in Oceania.
+So I decided to visit a few countries in Oceania.

-The most difficult part of organizing a trip to this part of the world, especially for those with little time and lots of curiosity, is to choose where to go.
+The most difficult part of organising a trip to this part of the world, especially for those with little time and a lot of curiosity, is choosing where to go.

-There are in fact hundreds of islands that make up the 25 or so nations that can be visited in this area, occupying almost a third of the earth’s surface.
+In fact, there are hundreds of islands that make up the 25 or so nations that can be visited in this area, which covers almost a third of the earth’s surface.

-I wrote the list of all the nations first and I inquired about the reasons why I should go.
-I assigned preferences and started to reduce the list to almost a third.
+I ranked preferences and started to reduce the list to almost a third.

-Then I started to look for all possible flight routes.
+Then I started looking at all the possible flight routes.

-The Kingdom of Tonga became a definite destination as soon as I discovered that it’s one of the very few places in the world where you can swim with whales.
+The Kingdom of Tonga became a definite destination when I discovered that it’s one of the very few places in the world where you can swim with whales.

-The last kingdom of Polynesia, the smallest in the world, is an archipelago of about 170 islands (some emerge as a result of submarine eruptions, others are submerged by the ocean) almost halfway between New Zealand and Hawaii, where just 100,000 people live.
+The last Polynesian kingdom, the smallest in the world, is an archipelago of some 170 islands (some formed by submarine eruptions, others submerged by the ocean), almost halfway between New Zealand and Hawaii, with a population of just 100,000.

 My trip to Oceania also took me to Fiji, Vanuatu, Tuvalu, Cook Islands and New Zealand.